TSchaefSE/Pizza-Shop-System/README.md

 - ReportGenerator
   Aggregates persisted order data to generate daily and weekly reports.
-  This component was fully designed and implemented by me, including data aggregation logic and edge-case handling.
+  I was responsible for the design and implementation of this component, including data aggregation logic and edge-case handling.

 ### UI Layer
 - JavaFX controllers manage user interaction across multiple screens